 And as always with Google et al., although there is no monetary cost, we pay for their use with our privacy.
 As the old adage goes, if you are not paying for a product then you are the product!

-Every time you visit a website which references a library hosted on one of these CDNs, Google, Facebook, Microsoft, etc. will know about it and can track you as you go from website to website.
+Every time you visit a website that references a library hosted on one of these CDNs, Google, Facebook, Microsoft, etc. will know about it and can track you as you go from website to website.

 Even more alarmingly, there is nothing to prevent these companies from replacing the hosted code with something more malicious.
 And there is no way your browser (or antivirus software) would be able to prevent this.